 Library visits are available, free of charge, to any School Class or Home School or Day Care group in the library’s service area.
 Programs vary in terms of time and objectives, depending upon the ages of the children and your goals for the visit: music (5 string banjo, ukulele, washboard and harmonica) and storytelling with children or adults.
 Please call to make arrangements at least three weeks ahead of time.

-To arrange a visit, call or email Ron Fowler at the Library.
+To arrange a visit, call or email Youth Services.

 Click here for details on how to get a library card.
 For further details, call the Circulation Department at the number below or send an email.